pytransitions/transitions/README.md

 Here you get to consolidate all state machine functionality into your existing model, which often feels more natural way than sticking all of the functionality we want in a separate standalone `Machine` instance.

 A machine can handle multiple models which can be passed as a list like `Machine(model=[model1, model2, ...])`.
-If you do not pass a model parameter at all, the machine will add itself as a model.
 In cases where you want to add models *as well as* the machine instance itself, you can pass the string placeholder `'self'` during initialization like `Machine(model=['self', model1, ...])`.
 You can also create a standalone machine, and register models dynamically via `machine.add_model` by passing `model=None` to the constructor.
 Remember to call `machine.remove_model` if machine is long-lasting and your models are temporary and should be garbage collected: